ducksouplab/deploy-ducksoup/README.md

 ```
 # nota bene: commands below are to be executed by the deploy user in the app/ folder
+# and the .env file should specify this user as stated above

 # (re)build and start services with given profile
 appctl up ducksoup